matisilva/ml_sdk/README.md

 Swagger available in `http://localhost/docs`
 Check **Try it out** button in each definition.

-## Traefik as a load balancer:
-TODO

 ## How to add your models?
-Please fork from this repo and follow the steps
-1) create a new folder copying from `./model` folder as a template.
-2) modify `service.py` file adding your customizations for the model just inheriting from `MLServiceInterface`
+1) Implement your own worker inheriting from `MLServiceInterface`
 ```python
 from ml_sdk.service import MLServiceInterface
 from ml_sdk.io.input import (